unwisegeek/aresmush/plugins/pf2e/help/en/pf2e_chargen.md

 `cg/review`: Reviews what you have so far.
 This command will alert you to missing elements.
 A missing in red means that this is required, while a missing in yellow might be okay depending on what else you have set.

 `cg/commit`: Once you're happy with what you have, type this to finalize it and set up the next phase of chargen. **BEWARE**: If you change your mind on these later, you'll have to `cg/reset` and start over.

+When you are ready to continue to ability boosts, type `cg/next`.